apache/predictionio/docs/manual/source/resources/faq.html.md

 Please see **How to start HBase** below.

-### Q: How to start ElasticSearch?
+### Q: How to start Elasticsearch?

-If you used the [install script](/install/install-linux/#quick-install) to install PredictionIO, the ElasticSearch is installed at `~/PredictionIO/vendors/elasticsearch-x.y.z/` where x.y.z is the version number (currently it's 1.4.4).
+If you followed the [instructions](/install/install-sourcecode/) to install PredictionIO, Elasticsearch would have been installed at `PredictionIO/vendors/elasticsearch-x.y.z/` where x.y.z is the version number.
 To start it, run:

 ```
 $ ~/PredictionIO/vendors/elasticsearch-x.y.z/bin/elasticsearch
 ```

-If you didn't use install script, please go to where ElasticSearch is installed to start it.
+If you didn't use install script, please go to where Elasticsearch is installed to start it.

-INFO: It may take some time (15 seconds or so) for ElasticSearch to become ready after you start it (wait a bit before you run `pio status` again).
+INFO: It may take some time (15 seconds or so) for Elasticsearch to become ready after you start it (wait a bit before you run `pio status` again).

 ### Q: How to start HBase ?

-If you used the [install script](/install/install-linux/#quick-install) to install PredictionIO, the HBase is installed at `~/PredictionIO/vendors/hbase-x.y.z/` where x.y.z is the version number (currently it's 0.98.6).
+If you followed the [instructions](/install/install-sourcecode/) to install PredictionIO, the HBase is installed at `~/PredictionIO/vendors/hbase-x.y.z/` where x.y.z is the version number.
 To start it, run:

 ```
 $ ~/PredictionIO/vendors/hbase-x.y.z/bin/start-hbase.sh